tvn9/regex/README.md

 # REGULAR EXPRESSIONS

-### A Project to master regular expressions to solve complex data search and data analysis problems
+### A project to master regular expressions

+Reqular expressions is the most powerfull tool to help to solve complex data search and data analysis problems with very coding needed so solve problem that could take alot more work using languages's coding logic.